Tumulty-Web-Services/tumultywebservices.dev/src/posts/2021-01-18-lets-talk-about-speed.md

 Lab data is the performance information collected within a controlled environment.
 You can use a tool like Google's Lighthouse to set specific network speeds and device types.
 With Lab data tools, you'll be given insights into debugging issues and provide suggestions for improvements.

-**Google's tool to study lab data: ** [Google Ligthouse](https://developers.google.com/web/tools/lighthouse/)
+**Google's tool to study lab data:** [Google Ligthouse](https://developers.google.com/web/tools/lighthouse/)

 #### Field Data

 Field data captures data in real-world scenarios and connects with the business success of your site.
 The only drawback is that there isn't much information about improvements like the Lab Data provides.

-**Google's tool to study field data: ** [Chrome User Experience Report (CrUX)](https://developers.google.com/web/tools/chrome-user-experience-report/)
+**Google's tool to study field data:** [Chrome User Experience Report (CrUX)](https://developers.google.com/web/tools/chrome-user-experience-report/)

 ## How do maintain the speed our site?

-Brands that optimize speed will often find they regress quickly.
-This is because website performance is a lot like getting fit: it's not enough to make a one time effort; you have to change your lifestyle.

-Once you optimize your site for speed it's easy to regress.
-The reason for the regression is that speed optimization isn't a one-and-done task, it's a continually process.
+Once you optimize your site for speed, it's easy to regress.
+The reason for the regression is that speed optimization isn't a one-and-done task.
+It's a continual process.

-The best way to organization a speed optimization process is to create a performance budget for your website.
+The best way to organize a speed optimization process is to create a performance budget for your website.

 Here's what [Google thinks what a good perforamnce budget looks like](https://web.dev/how-to-stay-fast/)